tanimaraeliassantos/myFlix-client/README.md

 # myFlix React Client

-myFlix Angular Client is the client-side of a movie database application built with React using an existing server-side and a MongoDB database.
+myFlix React Client is the client-side of a movie database application built with React using an existing server-side and a MongoDB database.

 This app provides users with access to information about different movies, directors and genres.
 Users are able to sign up, update personal information and create and edit a list with their favorite movies.